 Once everything is cut up, start building the skewers.
 We tried to evenly distribute the vegetables and meat across all the skewers.
 Here’s where the customization comes in.
 If you have someone who doesn’t like onions, you can make them a couple of kabobs without onion.
 Or if another really likes zucchini, you can double it up on theirs.
 Kabobs are so versatile, they are great for making individual ones how each person prefers.

-After building the kabobs, mix together the ingredients for the basil.
-This is done by mixing olive oil, basil leaves, balsamic vinegar, salt, and pepper in a food processor or blender until it’s thoroughly mixed together.
+After building the kabobs, mix together the ingredients for the basil sauce.
+Mix olive oil, basil leaves, balsamic vinegar, salt, and pepper in a food processor or blender until it’s thoroughly mixed together.
 If you are using dried crushed basil, you can whisk it together in a bowl.

 We served ours with some watermelon, another perfect summer food.
 The combination was actually really good because the watermelon is also sweet, so the two flavors went together well